 If you’re traveling around the region of Lasithi, Agios Nikolaos is a great place to stay in order to visit the different landmarks of the region.

 The main characteristic of the city is the beautiful Lake Voulismeni, which connects directly to the sea.

 In town, check the staircases that connect the hilly landscape of the city.
 Some of them have been embellished by artists and students.

-Agios Nikolaos is also home to some gorgeous churches, such as the old Byzantine church of Saint Nicholas, close to the bay or Ormos, which also gives the name to the city.
+Agios Nikolaos is also home to some gorgeous churches, such as the old Byzantine church of Saint Nicholas, close to the bay, or Ormos, which also gives the name to the city.

-42. Drive around the Lasithi Plateau
+42. Tour the Lasithi Plateau